abu14/end-to-end-speech-to-text/README.md

-# African language Speech Recognition
+# Amharic Speech Recognition

-In this project we are going to build deep learning model  to process and convert African language (Amharic) speech/voice to text format.
+In this project we are going to build deep learning model  to process and convert Ethiopians Amharic language speech/voice to text format.

 ## Table of Content
 - [Introduction](#introduction)